kipp12/EmotionArt/README.md

 The main navigation bar (LEFT) includes:

-- Themes: choose an art style
+- Themes: choose an art style.
-- Gallery: view all saved artwork
+- Gallery: view all saved artwork.
-- Favourites: view only starred artwork
+- Favourites: view only favourite artwork.
-- Settings: change app behavior and appearance
+- Settings: change app behavior and appearance.

 ## How To Use A Theme
 Step 1: Go to Themes and click the one you want use.